Elendrial/VolcanoRush/README.md

 # VolcanoRush
-A 2D game heavily based on Minor Disturbance (web ver) by Jagex - WIP
+A 2D game heavily based on Minor Disturbance (web vers) by Jagex - WIP

 Most of the core game has been made, but here's what's left:
 - Volcano generation